Freemasonry in the United States: Social and cultural roles

-Historian Mark Carnes argues that the Freemasons, along with other fraternal societies including the Odd Fellows, the Improved Order of Red Men, and the Knights of Pythias, contributed to cultural shifts in beliefs surrounding traditional masculinity through new secret rituals.
-Lodges designed initiation ceremonies featuring chains, skeletons, robes, masks, blindfolds, and torch lights in response to mainstream Protestant denominations moving toward feminized themes in religion.
-The result was a private set of attitudes and secret rituals that comprised an alternative counterculture.
-A leading California Mason had a vision of Freemasonry that rejected "Dreaminess and Nambi-Pambyism," as well as "sloppy sentimentalism" or "a lady's sewing circle" or a "church pink tea," but rather sought "A Real Man's Organization."
+Historian Mark Carnes has argued that Freemasons, along with other fraternal organisations such as the Odd Fellows, the Improved Order of Red Men, and the Knights of Pythias, contributed to cultural shifts in perceptions of traditional masculinity through the use of elaborate secret rituals.
+Lodges developed initiation ceremonies that incorporated chains, skeletons, robes, masks, blindfolds, and torchlight, in part as a response to what Carnes described as the growing feminization of mainstream Protestant religious culture.
+These practices fostered a distinct private culture of shared symbols and ritual that functioned as an alternative social space.
+One prominent California Freemason articulated this view by rejecting what he characterised as "dreaminess", "sentimentalism", and comparisons to social or church gatherings, instead emphasizing Freemasonry as an organization centered on masculine identity.